Josh Allen, Oishei announce $2 million gift to the Patricia Allen Fund from West Herr

 A day after the Buffalo Bills' biggest win so far this season, star quarterback Josh Allen joined Oishei Children's Hospital officials on Monday to announce the largest-ever single donation to the Patricia Allen Fund.

-The $2 million gift, from West Herr Automotive Group, will significantly bolster the fund, which is named after Allen's grandmother and benefits Oishei's critical care team by helping them purchase the most advanced equipment and technology, develop support programs for families and training for employees.
+The $2,000,017 gift from West Herr Automotive Group, for which Allen regularly films commercials, will significantly bolster the fund, which is named after Allen's grandmother and benefits Oishei's critical care team by helping them purchase the most advanced equipment and technology, establish support programs for families and develop training for employees.

-In a statement, West Herr President and CEO Scott Bieler said the donation is from all 2,812 West Herr employees and is only possible due to the community's support of the business, noting Western New Yorkers have purchased more than 1.2 million vehicles from West Herr since the company's inception.
+West Herr President and CEO Scott Bieler, already one of the most prolific benefactors to local health care causes, said the donation is from all 2,812 West Herr employees, who support the gift to the fund and how it will help Oishei continue to improve care for the region's children.

-"Finally, as we stand in this beautiful facility, which we are blessed to be the only stand-alone acute care children's hospital in NYS that has the most advanced care in the region, we cannot forget why this hospital is so special," Bieler said in a statement.
-"It's all the people who work here from the nurses, doctors, to the administration, and the entire staff that provides remarkable care for the WNY children, who are our greatest treasure and certainly, our future."

 People are also reading…